unimelb/pattern-lib/components/cards/stories/GenericCard/generic-card-docs.md

 Cols props can be more then `0` and must be less then `3`.

-The component have one slot for links.
+The component has one slot for links.

 ### Usage Example